bull-sec/jekyll-klise/_posts/gaming-board-part-1/2023-10-31-gaming-board-part-1.md

 OK, that's pretty much all I wanted to cover in this first post, I've got PLENTY more to document and loads more still to do.
 The goal is to get this project completed by Xmas, or at least get it to a point where games can be played.

-Keep your eyes peeled for Part 2.
+Keep your eyes peeled for [Part 2](https://paintsplastic.com/gaming-board-part-II).

+- Thanks to the person who spotted my spotty maths, it is now fixed :)